-In 2011, the Council declared an AQMA in Bearsden which covers the corridor from Canniesburn Toll to A810 Duntocher Road, as shown in Appendix 2 at the end of this report.
-Since the AQMA was declared, the Council has continued to monitor both $PM{10}$ and $NO_2$ at several locations in Bearsden, using both automatic and passive sampling methods.
+In 2011, the Council declared an AQMA in Bearsden which covered the corridor from Canniesburn Toll to A810 Duntocher Road, as shown in Appendix 2.
+Due to improvements in the presence of particulate matter (PM10) and Nitrogen Dioxide (NO2) since then, the Council formally revoked the Bearsden AQMA in September 2022.